kmatyaszek/CSharpUsefulExtensions/README.md

 # CSharpUsefulExtensions
-This library is a collection of useful extensions method in C#.
+This library is a collection of useful extension methods in C#.

+## Methods